Dissolution: The Water That Dissolves Everything the Fire Left Behind

 The nigredo — the blackening — spans both calcination and dissolution.
 But where the calcination nigredo is a dramatic darkening (the substance turns black under fire), the dissolution nigredo is a murky darkening — the substance becomes opaque, cloudy, like a river churned from the bottom.
 The alchemists called this the putrefactio: the rotting phase where the old form breaks down completely before anything new can emerge.

 This is Part 2 of the series The 7 Operations of the Soul.
 In Part 1, we explored Calcination — The First Fire of the Soul.
-Part 3 will explore Separation — the air operation where discernment returns and you begin to sort the genuine from the false within the dissolved material.
+Next: Part 3 — Separation: The Air That Discerns the Real — the air operation where discernment returns and you begin to sort the genuine from the false within the dissolved material.

 In Practice